laravel/docs/dusk.md

 <a name="generating-components"></a>
 ### Generating Components

-To generate a component, use the `dusk:component` Artisan command.
+To generate a component, execute the `dusk:component` Artisan command.
 New components are placed in the `tests/Browser/Components` directory:

     php artisan dusk:component DatePicker